 Contact details for the housing teams.

 While tighter lockdown restrictions were in place only essential, urgent repairs were able to be carried out.
 In line with lockdown restrictions easing and refreshed Government guidance for tenants and landlords, the Department is now able to carry out routine non-essential repairs.

 Visits by contractors and council officers

-If you are due to have a contractor or council officer visit and anyone in your household is showing symptoms of coronavirus, you must contact your area team as soon as possible to inform them.
+If you are due to have a contractor or council officer visit and anyone in your household is showing symptoms of coronavirus or you are self-isolating due to a confirmed case of coronavirus, you must contact your area team as soon as possible to inform them.

 All council staff will be requesting confirmation before entering anyone’s home that all members of the household are currently symptom-free.